John Caradja: Early life and career

 The Karatzas' political triumph coincided with the Eastern Question, which saw a frail Ottoman Empire attempting to recover its losses with increased taxation, while the Principalities became a target for competition between the Habsburgs and the Russian Empire; in both settings, the non-native Phanariotes were important players.
 During Nicholas' reign, Habsburg diplomats claimed that Wallachia was falling into Russian hands.
 Acting on the Ottomans with "extreme rudeness", they obtained his swift removal.
-The rejection of outside pressures was also becoming noted before Ioan took charge: a wave of peasant riots in 1804–1805 was followed by a more peaceful interval, which lasted to 1811 when 800 Bucharest merchants staged a protest against new taxes.
+The rejection of outside pressures was also becoming noted before John took charge: a wave of peasant riots in 1804–1805 was followed by a more peaceful interval, which lasted to 1811 when 800 Bucharest merchants staged a protest against new taxes.

-In 1808–1809, a homonymous cousin, John N. Caradja, himself noted for his literary translations, took over Ioan's position as Grand Dragoman.
-Ioan's prospects changed for the better after the Russo-Turkish War of 1806–1812.
+Caradja first served as Grand Dragoman between 19 October and 18 November 1808, just as Sultan Mahmud II was consolidating his reign; P. Soutsos later recounted that, during his tenure, he managed to persuade Mahmud not to carry a murderous purge of the Greek Orthodox community—as argued by C. J. Karadja, this information is probably false.
+In 1808–1809, a homonymous cousin, John N. Caradja, himself noted for his literary translations, took over John's position as Grand Dragoman.
+John's own prospects changed for the better after the Russo-Turkish War of 1806–1812.
 He began his second stint as Dragoman on 7 August 1812, replacing Panagiotis Moutouzis, and subsequently worked to become Wallachian Prince, hoping to outplay his powerful rivals from the Mourouzis family.
 His candidacy was publicly backed by the Austrian Empire, formed in 1804 from parts of the older Habsburg realm, as well by the Ottoman intriguer, Halet Efendi.
 He reputedly rewarded intercessions on his behalf with 8,000 bags of Guilder, a "colossal sum" that he intended to recover from Wallachia's taxpayers.
-According to notes kept by the French émigré Alexandre de Langeron, Caragea surpassed all Phanariote candidates in being both "greedy and unrepentant" with his quest for the throne.
-Sultan Mahmud II finally awarded Caragea his throne on 27 August 1812, though he only presented him with the ceremonial fur hat on 22 October, at a time when the plague pandemic was killing 3,000 Istanbul residents each day.
+According to notes kept by the French émigré Alexandre de Langeron, Caradja surpassed all Phanariote candidates in being both "greedy and unrepentant" with his quest for the throne.
+Mahmud finally awarded Caradja his throne on 27 August 1812, though he only presented him with the ceremonial fur hat on 22 October, at a time when the plague pandemic was killing 3,000 Istanbul residents each day.
 During these dates, regal power in Wallachia was held by Rallou's husband Argyropoulos, as Caimacam.
 Both the Caimacam and the Prince were closely supervised by the Ottoman authorities of Ruschuk.